 Does My Ex Think Of Me?
 Moving On After A Breakup

-It’s normal to wonder if your ex thinks of you after a breakup; many people experience the same thing.
+After a breakup, it can be common to wonder, Does my ex think of me?
 However, if you’re so distressed by the end of a relationship that you have trouble functioning in multiple areas of your life and can't move on, you may want to seek additional support and guidance.
 Read on to explore healthy, practical ways to get over your ex, move on after a breakup, and how therapy can help you heal so you’re ready for your next relationship.

 Getty/PeopleImages